Binxly/binxbytes/blog/vibe-coders-dilemma.md

 ---

-title: The Vibe-Coder's Dilemma – How AI Is Dangerous for Juniors and What To Do About It
+title: "The Vibe-Coder's Dilemma – How AI Is Dangerous for Juniors and What To Do About It"
-date: 2025-03-18
-category: thoughts
-excerpt: The dangers of a recent trend for newcomers in software development.
+description: "The dangers of a recent trend for newcomers in software development."
-slug: vibe-coders-dilemma
+date: "2025-03-18"
+category: "thoughts"
+author: Zac
+email: contact@binx.page

 ---